google-research/nisaba/nisaba/scripts/natural_translit/README.md

 ## iso2txn grammars

 `iso2txn` grammar assigns a naive orthography to phonology mapping for iso graphemes prior to the phonological operations.
-The format of an assignment is `<iso_graphemes>{txn_phonemes}`.
+The format of an assignment is `<iso_graphemes>={txn_phonemes}`.

 **Example**

 * `<aa><tt><aa><n_chl>` -> `<aa>={a_l}<tt>={tt}<aa>={a_l}<n_chl>={ni}`

 `iso2txn_ops` grammar contains phonological operations that depend on the iso graphemes that are on the left side of the alignment, and therefore don't fit the language agnostic phonological operations in the `phon_ops` grammar.

-## Transliteration strings and ltn_inventory

-Transliteration strings are enclosed in double quotation marks.
-This allows for keeping track of grapheme-transliteration alignments and disambiguates strings like `'ai'` as `'“ai”'` `'“a”“i”'`.

-`ltn_inventory` is a library that contains the latin transliteration substrings.

 ## phon_ops grammar